 Smallmouth Bass Streams: Many of the large bass become wary as our rivers drop at this time of the year.
 In order to give myself a slight edge I now wade slowly upstream and fish deer hair surface bugs with long casts.
 My most productive deer hair bass bugs are the Shenandoah Yellow Deer Hair Popper size 6, Tapply Bug Black Yellow size 6 and Murray’s Deer Hair Blue Dragon size 4.
 I catch many large bass along the shaded banks and beside the grassbeds with these.

-Smallmouth Bass Streams: The North and South Fork of the Shenandoah River are both in excellent condition and are fishing well.
+Smallmouth Bass Streams: The North Fork of the Shenandoah River is muddy and unfishable.
+Some areas of the South Fork of the Shenandoah River are discolored and some areas are clear.

 Mountain Trout Streams: There is good dry fly action on Whitetop Laurel and on North Creek using Murray’s Yellow Jacket Dry size 16 and Murray’s Wasp Dry in size 14 and 16.
 Watch for rising trout along the banks but if you do not see many just cover the water with these flies using a 6X Leader.
 Large Trout Streams: There are presently excellent caddis hatches on Big Cedar Creek below the falls and on Back Creek.
 Since the emerging caddis pupa often drift several feet just below the surface before becoming an adult a good ploy is to fish a Mr. Rapidan Brown Soft Hackle Nymph size 16 on a 24 inch 6X mono dropper below a Mr. Rapidan Tan Delta Wing Caddis Dry size 16 or an Elk Hair Olive Caddis size 16.